A cardiology case (video): Infective endocarditis of a prosthetic mitral valve -Transesophageal echocardiography

 disease specialists (Although, this is not always quite possible).

 In IE, prompt initiation of parenteral antibiotic therapy is important, because the rate of complications, such as embolization, decreases rapidly within several days, after initiation of proper antibiotic treatment.
 In severely ill patients with IE initial empirical antibiotic treatment (before pathogen identification) should start immediately after obtaining three separate blood cultures at 30 minute time intervals.
 When the pathogen is identified the antibiotic regimen can change according to the specific microorganism and its antibiotic subsceptibility.
 Generally in IE the duration of antibiotic treatment is usually about 4-6 weeks.
 Repeat sets of blood cultures

 after the initiation of antibiotic treatment are obtained every 48 hours, until the resolution of bacteremia is confirmed.

 Indications for surgery in IE include:

-Heart failure with pulmonary edema or cardiogenic shock, or signs and symptoms of heart failure, or valve dysfunction with echocardiographic signs of poor haemodynamic tolerance.
+Heart failure with pulmonary edema or cardiogenic shock, or signs and symptoms of heart failure, or valve dysfunction with echocardiographic signs of poor hemodynamic tolerance.

-Findings suggesting that the infection cannot be controlled or is allready uncontrolled such as persisting positive blood cultures despite appropriate antibiotic therapy and adequate control of septic metastatic foci, or
+Findings suggesting that the infection cannot be controlled or is already uncontrolled, such as persisting positive blood cultures despite appropriate antibiotic therapy and adequate control of septic metastatic foci, or

 local findings of uncontrolled infection such as abscess, false aneurysm, fistula, or an enlarging vegetation,